-This is certainly no job for the average beginner, or for some lightweight, glib glad-hander who thinks that he or she can con his/her way through your world on a smile, a shoeshine, a few buzzwords, and a dazzling first impression.
-A good account executive is hard to find but a huge benefit to your clients and your agency.
+This is certainly no job for the average beginner or for some lightweight, glib glad-hander who thinks that he or she can con his/her way through your world on a smile, a shoeshine, a few buzzwords, and a dazzling first impression.
+A good account executive is hard to find but is a huge benefit to your clients and your agency.

-Big picture for their clients
+Big picture for an Account Executive’s clients:

-- Prepare an annual marketing plan for each client, and individual campaign plans as needed throughout the year (with SMART goals)
+- Prepare an annual marketing plan for each client and individual campaign plans as needed throughout the year (with SMART goals)